Carroll Hunting Lodge

 The great flood of 1868 caused much damage to the mill property, and this imposing structure is the one surviving building.
 It is an excellent example of Maryland eighteenth architecture in its symmetry and simplicity; the roughness and heaviness of its construction suggest how remote this area was, at the time, from the sophistication of Baltimore City.

 Erected by The GWFC Woman’s Club of Mt.
 Washington, Sponsor; William Donald Schaefer, Mayor.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-First Boy Scout Armory (approx. half a mile away); Mount Washington Veterans Memorial (approx. 1.4 miles away); Ruscombe (approx. 1.4 miles away); Quarry Lake at Greenspring (approx. 1.6 miles away); History of The Greenspring Quarry (approx. 1.6 miles away); Fire Power (approx. 1.9 miles away); Roland Park (approx. 2.3 miles away); Rockland (approx. 2˝ miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+First Boy Scout Armory (approx. half a mile away); Mt.
+Washington Mill (approx. 1.3 miles away); Mount Washington Mill (approx. 1.3 miles away); Mount Washington Veterans Memorial (approx. 1.4 miles away); Ruscombe (approx. 1.4 miles away); Quarry Lake at Greenspring (approx. 1.6 miles away); History of The Greenspring Quarry (approx. 1.6 miles away); Fire Power (approx. 1.9 miles away).
 Touch for a list and map of all markers in Baltimore.

-Categories. • Industry & Commerce • Patriots & Patriotism • Politics •
+Categories. • Government & Politics • Industry & Commerce • Patriots & Patriotism •

 More.
 Search the internet for Carroll Hunting Lodge.